Faculty & Staff

 D.M., University of Phoenix

 Dr. Marsha Carr serves on the faculty of Educational Leadership at the University of North Carolina Wilmington.
 She previously served as a superintendent of schools in West Virginia for the past decade.
-Her other prior roles include serving as a Pre-K - 12 principal, Director of Curriculum/Instructional Technology, and a reading specialist during her 35 years of service.
+Her other prior roles include serving as a Pre-K - 12 principal, Director of Curriculum/Instructional technology, and a reading specialist during her 35 years of service.
 In 1994, Carr received the Milken National Educator Award as a reading specialist, a Teacher of the Year award for Allegany County, Maryland and was recognized by the Maryland House of Delegates as well as received the Maryland Governor's Citation for her work.

-Dr. Carr has traveled to and studied educational systems in Australia, New Zealand, and schools on the continent of Africa.
 She earned a B.A. in Art and M.A. in Reading from West Virginia University (WV), M.A. in Administration from Frostburg State University (MD) and a doctorate in Management from the University of Phoenix.
-Carr can be reached at email@example.com.
+Carr can be reached at firstname.lastname@example.org.

 Ed.D., NOVA Southeastern University